-On-site SEO is the practice of optimizing web pages for search engines to attain higher ranking and more website traffic.
+On-site SEO is the practice of optimizing website pages for search engines to attain higher ranking and more website traffic.
 On-page SEO consists of well-structured content, meta tags, title tags, optimized images, internal links, and URLs.
 Make sure all your important web pages, such as landing pages, the home page, and products pages, are optimized, as those are the main drivers of your online traffic.
 You can go ahead and find those pages with a website page counter.

 Keep Your Content Fresh

 One of the key factors algorithms consider when ranking web pages is content freshness.
 The more frequently a website is updated, the more relevant it appears in Google’s eyes.
 Whether it’s a blog post, landing page, or a customer testimonial page, keep refreshing it with new data, descriptions, reviews, etc.